Richard Osman claims ‘everyone’ in industry knows who Baby Reindeer abuser is

 ‘Richard Gadd... has been very open to people in the industry about who that person was,’ said Osman

-Richard Osman has claimed that “everyone” in the television industry knows the identity of the sexual abuser who comedian Richard Gadd portrays in a fictionalised form in his Netflix series Baby Reindeer.
+Richard Osman has claimed that “everyone” in the television industry knows the identity of the sexual abuser depicted in Richard Gadd’s Netflix series Baby Reindeer.

 Osman, 53, is a bestselling author who previously worked as an executive producer for a string of British game shows.